The Client will make more money using our bond services as the down payment vs raising equity.

 Typically, a Lender will do 75% LTC, leaving the developer to come up with 25%.
 In this instance the Developer’s equity contribution will be $25M.
 The Developer can either pay that all in cash out of his own pocket (very unlikely) or he will have to raise the money via profit splits and preferred equity, both options can be very costly and sometimes not worth it.
 The average costs in raising equity includes a 10% annual preferred intertest rate and a 50/50 profit split.

-Here is a breakdown of bond financing compared to normal financing for the down payment.
+Here is a breakdown of bond financing compared to normal financing (raising equity) and normal financing (100% debt).
 As you can see, bond financing is much more lucrative to the Developer’s own personal pocket and generally 2x – 3x the bottom-line profit.

 Original Sale Price – $130M.
 6% Cap Rate